Hadiasemi/multidoc/README.md

    - Gemini 2.0 Flash (Google)
    - Claude 3.7 Sonnet (Anthropic)
 3. Collects responses from all models with timing information
-4. Generates a summary of all model outputs using o1-mini
+4. Generates a combination of all model outputs using o1-mini
-5. Displays the summary along with timing details
+5. Displays the output along with timing details

-This tool is useful for comparing how different AI models respond to the same input, benchmarking response times, and getting a consolidated view of different AI capabilities.

 ## Requirements